 return client

-The BTC Up/Down 15M market is not a single permanent market — it is a series of markets, each lasting 15 minutes.
-Every 15 minutes, the current market resolves and a new one opens.
-The new market gets a new `condition_id` (the unique identifier Polymarket uses for each market).
+The BTC Up/Down 15M market is not one permanent market.
+It is a series of markets, each lasting 15 minutes.
+Every 15 minutes the current market resolves and a new one opens with a fresh slug, condition ID, and pair of token IDs.
+Hardcoding any of those will work for exactly one cycle and silently fail for every cycle after.

 import requests